Through Mary, the Most Holy Mother of God, the Law is Fulfilled in Christ and Salvation is Brought to the World.

 By Deacon Frederick Bartels

-In our first reading today from St. Paul’s letter to the Galatians (4:4-7), we hear in the divinely inspired words of Scripture the “why” of Christ’s birth.
+St. Paul’s letter to the Galatians (4:4-7) provides us with divinely inspired words of Scripture in which we hear the “why” of Christ’s birth.
 “When the fullness of time had come, God sent his Son, born of a woman, born under the law, to ransom those under the law, so that we might receive adoption as sons” (4:4-5).

-History reaches its pivotal moment, its climax, in the birth as well as the death of the Messiah, who became man in order to confer divine sonship upon Israel and the Gentiles.
-All of history centers on Jesus Christ, who is the perfect image of the Father and the perfect man whose life, death, resurrection and ascension brings the promise of new and everlasting life to humanity.
+History reaches its pivotal moment, its climax, in the birth as well as the death of the Messiah, who became man in order to confer sonship by adoption upon Israel and the Gentiles.
+All of history centers on Jesus Christ, who is the perfect image of the Father and the perfect man whose life, death, resurrection, and ascension bring the promise of new and everlasting life to humanity.

 Jesus fulfills the Law by keeping it down to “the least of these commandments” (CCC 578; Mt 5:19).
 Jesus accomplishes what we could not.
 This fulfillment of the Law “could be the work of none but the divine legislator, born subject to the Law in the person of the Son (CCC 580; cf. Gal 4:4).
 “Jesus fulfills the Law to the point of taking upon himself the curse of the Law” (CCC 580).
 Jesus assumes our human nature and carries our sins upon himself to the point of death on the cross, freeing us from the bondage of sin and death.

-Therefore the Son of God became man to restore humanity, complete humankind, and elevate us to the status of sons and daughters of God by giving us a share in the divine nature of God.
-In Jesus we become like God as we share in the glory of God.
+The Son of God became man to restore humanity, complete humankind, and elevate us to the status of sons and daughters of God by giving us a share in the divine nature of God.
+In Jesus, we become like God as we share in the glory of God.
 Jesus is the One whose life fulfills us beyond our dreams.
 He is the Promise above all promises.

 Indeed, we have been given immeasurable gifts in the Person of Jesus Christ, who shares his very life, his divine nature, with those who have been baptized into him and who open their hearts to him in faith.
 Christ is truly the way to life (Jn 14:6).
 As we read in Jeremiah, the plan God has for us is for our welfare (29:11-14).
 The Father so desired to make restoration and salvation a reality for lost humanity that he “did not spare his own Son” for our sake (Rom.
 8:32).